ff6347/lifelines/README.md

 Part 2 | Digital Algorithm
 ----------
 In the second part the analog algorithm was translated into a digital one.
-A perfect tool to create graphics to a drawing canvas is java script by using [p5.js] (http://p5js.org/), which is very similar to the processing language.
+A perfect tool to create graphics to a drawing canvas is java script by using the libary [p5.js] (http://p5js.org/), which is very similar to the processing language.
-Concerning to the last analog result above it was the aim to see LIFELINES which reminds the observer on the individual lines in your palm.
+Concerning to the last analog result above it was the aim to visualize LIFELINES which reminds you on the individual lines in your palm.

 ###### Digital Algorithm: Screenshots